Fundamentals Of Listening

 listening demands energy expenditure - In

-the form of concentration – This
+the form of concentration – Doing so

 requires suspension of our analytical process, our tendency to be